 - Dark Corn Syrup: Richer in flavor due to added molasses or caramel, used in baking and as a topping.

 - High-Fructose Corn Syrup (HFCS): A highly processed variant where some glucose is converted to fructoseFructose is a type of sugar found naturally in fruits and some vegetables.
 It’s also added to processed foods and drinks, contributing to its high consumption.
-Think of it like this: • Fructose is the sweetest of the naturally occurring… Read More, a sweeter sugar.
+Think of it like this: • Fructose is the sweetest of the naturally occurring sugars. • Your body processes fructose differently than other sugars,… Read More, a sweeter sugar.
 HFCS is a major concern due to its link with metabolic disorders.

 - Insulin ResistanceInsulin resistance is a condition where your body’s cells become less responsive to the hormone insulin.
-Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as… Read More: Frequent high intake can lead to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
+Imagine you have a key (insulin) that unlocks the door (cells) to let sugar (energy) in, but the key isn’t working as well as it should.
+Here’s a breakdown to make it clear: •… Read More: Frequent high intake can lead to insulinYour pancreas produces the super hormone insulin, which is essential to your body’s metabolism.
 Here’s a breakdown to make it clear: Definition: Insulin acts like a master key that unlocks the door for sugar (glucose) to enter your cells.
-Glucose… Read More resistance, a precursorA precursor, in its most fundamental sense, is something that precedes or comes before another.
+Glucose is the main source of energy for your body, and… Read More resistance, a precursorA precursor, in its most fundamental sense, is something that precedes or comes before another.
 It is an initial ingredient, a starting point, or a foundational element that undergoes a series of transformations to yield a final product.
-Think of… Read More to type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
+Think of it as the raw material that, through a series of… Read More to type 2 diabetesDiabetes is a chronic condition where your body struggles to regulate blood sugar (glucose) levels.
 Glucose is like fuel for your cells, and it comes from the food you eat.
-Insulin, a hormone made by your pancreas, acts like a… Read More.
+Insulin, a hormone made by your pancreas, acts like a key that unlocks cells, letting glucose in to provide energy….
+Read More.

-- FatFat, a macronutrient essential for life, has been both revered and vilified throughout history.
-It’s a source of energy, a protector of organs, and a carrier of essential vitamins.
-Yet, it’s also associated with obesity, heart disease, and other health… Read More Storage: Excess sugar from corn syrup is converted to fat, contributing to weight gain and obesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
+- FatThe substance known as fat occupies a role far more complex and vital than often perceived.
+While frequently discussed in terms of diet and appearance, this tissue, properly termed adipose tissue when referring to the cellular mass, is a dynamic and essential component supporting a myriad of the body’s critical… Read More Storage: Excess sugar from corn syrup is converted to fat, contributing to weight gain and obesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More.
+Etymology: The word “obesity” has a long history, dating back to the… Read More.

 The Research on Corn Syrup and Health